AdobeDocs/aem-wknd-headless-react-sandbox/README.md

 {"path": "/content/dam/wknd/en/adventures/bali-surf-camp/bali-surf-camp"}
 ```

-GraphQL directives, filters or variation selection is not implemented but it should be technically straight forward to add it as well to `gql-server.js`.
+GraphQL directives, filters and variation selection implementations are missing but it should be technically straight forward to add them to `gql-server.js`.
+Persisted queries are not supported neither.

-Feel free to submit a Pull Request if required.
+Feel free to submit a Pull Request if you'll like to add these features.

 ### Environment Variables